mrafayaleem/gdx-sqlite/README.md

 #### For App project:
  - Copy gdx-sqlite.jar into your App project libs folder
  - In the Libraries tab of your Java Build Path, add the gdx-sqlite.jar
- - In the Order and Export tab of your Java Build Path, make sure that gdx-sqlite.jar is checked

 #### For AppDesktop project:
  - Copy gdx-sqlite-desktop.jar and sqlite-jdbc-3.7.2.jar into your AppDesktop project libs folder